BestReviews is reader-supported and may earn an affiliate commission. Details

 Biotin supports healthy hair, nails, and skin, making it one of the most popular beauty supplements on the market.
 You can take it in pill form, but if your main goal is longer, stronger hair, a biotin shampoo may be your best bet.
 In addition to cleaning your hair, these shampoos introduce biotin and other hair-nourishing ingredients into the strands, boosting hair health and shine with continued use.

-But with so many options on the market, how do you know which shampoo to choose?
+With so many options on the market, how do you know which shampoo to choose?
 It starts with understanding the needs of your hair.
 Choose the wrong one and you could end up weighing down or drying out your hair instead of helping it.

 In order to choose the right biotin shampoo for your locks, you need to understand what type of hair you have and what ingredients to look for.